catherinedevlin/talks/pycon_2018/smalldata.rst

     Local Resources, businesses, organizations, governmental bodies - they tend to publish independently on scattered, obscure websites.
+    Many of them use a Facebook page as their only web presence, with important information buried deep in the feed.
-    Can you help them with that?
+    Can you unbury it?

-    Changes to Federal websites often make the news.
-But do you know what your state government is up to?
-Your county?
-Your city?
+    When there's a significant change on a Federal website, it often makes the news.
+But do you know what's changing in your state, your county, your city?

-    Also, many small businesses and institutions use Facebook as their *only* web presence, which can make their information hard to access.
-    Can you rescue their semi-hidden information?

     And speaking of information rescue...